 - Proof of financial dependency (for elderly parents or grandparents)

-- Marriage certificate (for spouse)
+- Marriage certificate (for the spouse)

 - Completed CIU Form 2 or Form 3, as applicable